Talking About Months in French With Pronunciation

 Décembre is the last month of the year.
 C’est la fin de l’année.

 Christmas is celebrated in December as well as New Year’s Eve which is the last day of the year (31 December).

 Félicitations, you made it through an entire year in French.

 Check out our online program, it’s a monthly subscription to learn French every month!

 To become more well-versed in French, you won’t want to miss our beginner’s guide to learn French vocabulary.

-If you’re interested in boosting your French, join my weekly newsletter and follow me on social media.
+If you’re interested in boosting your French, join my newsletter and follow me on social media.